sajjadGG/book-python/basics/files/write.rst

 .. note:: When writing output to the stream, if newline is ``None``, any ``'\n'`` characters written are translated to the system default line separator, ``os.linesep``.
 If newline is ``''`` or ``'\n'``, no translation takes place.
 If newline is any of the other legal values, any ``'\n'`` characters written are translated to the given string.
 Source: https://docs.python.org/3/library/io.html#io.TextIOWrapper

-Reading from one file and writing to another
+Reading From One File and Writing to Another
 ============================================
 .. code-block:: python